PRosenb/DeepSleepScheduler/README.md

 - `#define LIBCALL_DEEP_SLEEP_SCHEDULER`: The header file contains definition and implementation.
 For that reason, it can be included once only in a project.
 To use it in multiple files, define `LIBCALL_DEEP_SLEEP_SCHEDULER` before all include statements except one.

 All following options are to be set before the include where **no** `LIBCALL_DEEP_SLEEP_SCHEDULER` is defined:
+- `#define DEEP_SLEEP_DELAY`: Prevent the CPU from entering SLEEP_MODE_PWR_DOWN for the specified amount of milliseconds after finishing the previous task.
 - `#define AWAKE_INDICATION_PIN`: Show on a LED if the CPU is active or in sleep mode.
 HIGH = active, LOW = sleeping
 - `#define SLEEP_TIME_XXX_CORRECTION`: Adjust the sleep time correction for the time when the CPU is in `SLEEP_MODE_PWR_DOWN` and waking up.
 See [Implementation Notes](#implementation-notes) and example [AdjustSleepTimeCorrections](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/AdjustSleepTimeCorrections/AdjustSleepTimeCorrections.ino).
-- `#define QUEUE_OVERFLOW_PROTECTION`: Prevents, that the same callback is scheduled multiple times what may happen with repeated interrupts.
-When `QUEUE_OVERFLOW_PROTECTION` is set, the new insert callback is ignored, if an other one is found **before** the new one should be insert (due to optimisation).

 ## Implementation Notes ##
 - The watchdog timer is used to wake the CPU up from `SLEEP_MODE_PWR_DOWN` and for task supervision.
 It can therefore not be used for other means.